-- There is a problem with green weeds at harvest; - Improved harvest efficiency is required: - " Desiccation eliminates many of the problems associated with green stems and 'gum' build-up causing uneven flow of material through the harvester and 'jamming' problems; and - " Minimising the risk of harvester blockages, which enables drum speeds to be reduced in many cases, with a reduction in cracked or damaged grain; - Early summer rain causes reshooting and re-flowering of lentils; - Problems of patchy/delayed crop maturity on heavy clay soils; and - Where 'early harvest management' is being adopted.
+- There is a problem with green weeds at harvest. - Improved harvest efficiency is required: - " desiccation eliminates many of the problems associated with green stems and 'gum' build-up causing uneven flow of material through the harvester and 'jamming' problems; and - " minimising the risk of harvester blockages which enables drum speeds to be reduced in many cases, with a reduction in cracked or damaged grain. - Early summer rain causes reshooting and re-flowering of lentil. - Problems of patchy/delayed crop maturity on heavy clay soils. - Where 'early harvest management' is being adopted.

-Desiccation of lentil has been found to improve yields (Table 1) and harvestability.
+Desiccation of lentil has been found to improve yields and harvestability.